 About 1 in 10 Americans lack a government-issued picture ID according to NYU’s Brennan Center for Justice.
-And, there are many practical reasons why this is so.
+There are many practical reasons why this is so.

 For individuals wishing to get a non-driving photo ID, accessibility to DMV offices creates a unique barrier.
 Many DMV offices are open only during normal business hours, not during evenings or weekends when many working people are able to visit.
-Every DMV in Milwaukee County, for example, opens after 8am and closes before 5pm.
-For rural voters, many DMV hours of operation are even more limited; for example the DMV office in Minocqua is open only on the first Tuesday in January, April, July, and October 9am to 3:30pm (in other words, four days a year).
+Every DMV in Milwaukee County, for example, opens after 8 am and closes before 5 pm.
+For rural voters, many DMV hours of operation are even more limited; for example, the DMV office in Minocqua is open only on the first Tuesday in January, April, July, and October from 9 am to 3:30 pm (in other words, four days a year).

 It’s for reasons like these that Wisconsin federal district court judge Lynn Adelman found that 300,000 registered voters lacked the proper ID sufficient for casting a ballot under Wisconsin’s law.